When you’re transitioning to the nomad lifestyle, it can be really hard to figure out how to make money on the road.

 She and her husband have a FREE webinar on flipping flea market items.

-If you’re flexible in your traveling and love people and management, you might want to consider becoming a campground host.
+If you’re flexible in your traveling and love people and management, you might want to consider becoming a campground host to make money while traveling.

-These are not high-paid van life jobs, but could keep you busy for a few months out of the year.
+These are not high-paid jobs but could keep you busy for a few months out of the year.
 Plus, you’ll get a free place to park your rig.

 You can also search for campground jobs through this website: Work for RVers and campers